awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 **Note**
 This rule will automatically perform `ExpiredObjectDeleteMarker` cleanup in a versioned bucket making the need to include an `ExpiredObjectDeleteMarker` tag unnecessary\.

-  The `NoncurrentVersionExpiration` action in the same lifecycle configuration removes noncurrent objects 30 days after they become noncurrent\.
+  The `NoncurrentVersionExpiration` action in the same Lifecycle configuration removes noncurrent objects 30 days after they become noncurrent\.
 Thus, in this example, all object versions are permanently removed 90 days after object creation\.
 You will have expired object delete markers, but Amazon S3 detects and removes the expired object delete markers for you\.
 + **Current object versions don't have a well\-defined lifecycle\.**

   In this case you might remove the objects manually when you don't need them, creating a delete marker with one or more noncurrent versions\.
-If lifecycle configuration with `NoncurrentVersionExpiration` action removes all the noncurrent versions, you now have expired object delete markers\.
+If Lifecycle configuration with `NoncurrentVersionExpiration` action removes all the noncurrent versions, you now have expired object delete markers\.

-  Specifically for this scenario, Amazon S3 lifecycle configuration provides an `Expiration` action where you can request Amazon S3 to remove the expired object delete markers:
+  Specifically for this scenario, Amazon S3 Lifecycle configuration provides an `Expiration` action where you can request Amazon S3 to remove the expired object delete markers\.

   ```
   <LifecycleConfiguration>